 This is unlike GoodData, which offers unique and strong governance capabilities and version control through its lifecycle management (LCM) functionality.
 A reusable solution to operating change management for multiple customer segments in a secure manner should be one of the main pillars of embedded and distributed analytics.
 It ensures your data analytics is provisioned, versioned, and released to production in an automated way.
 When it comes to the management of workspaces and their updates — a unit in which a user group is located — you can easily create copies of workspaces containing the same metadata (dashboards, LDM, etc.) while displaying data specific to that particular user group.
 Meaning that end users will still be able to create their own metrics, custom visualizations, and so on, but without breaking the dashboards that were provided to them via LCM.
 In addition, LCM can also be used for automated provisioning and de-provisioning of individual end-users and user groups, making the management of new and old customers safe and secure.

 Lifecycle management diagram

 In this article, we covered the differences between GoodData and Power BI in key areas related to a distributed and embedded use case.
 As our research and customer testimonials show, although a robust solution, Power BI has specific features, functionality, and price limitations when it comes to efficiently distributing and embedding data analytics at a large scale.
 If you’d like to continue reading, and learn more about how the two platforms compare when it comes to building your own custom analytical app with benchmarking, continue reading here!

 Ready To Try GoodData?

 See for yourself how GoodData compares to Power BI and build a proof of concept with your own data sample.
-Register for GooodData Free, and start building your first GoodData powered insights, commitment-free.
+Register for the free GoodData trial and start building your first GoodData-powered insights, commitment-free.
 Or schedule a demo with GoodData experts who will walk you through all of the GoodData platform’s capabilities, and answer any questions you may have.